Hachans/42Core/README.md

 **push_swap:** An intro to algorithms.
 Sorting data with restricted instructions.
 **pipex:** Recreating a simpler version of pipe command (|).
 **so_long:** A simple 2D game, using minilibx library.
+**philosophers** Solve the dining philosopher's problem using threads.